 And then the movie is in the news.
 Everybody sang praise to Dan Brown's work except for the pontiffs.
 I felt the frustration of not reading the book.
 I made my mind and decided to read the book from the start once again.
 After all, I remembered little but Saunnierre's murder.
 Christ!
 My brother had taken the book away and left it at home in Mysore.
 I felt at loss.

 While I visited a book stall with Balu I spotted Tom Clancy's "The Sum of All Fears" and I grabbed it.
 I decided to read Dan Brown's novel after Tom Clancy's.
 I read "The Sum of All Fears" and I liked it.
-When I went home I brought "The Da Vinci Code" back to Bangalore.
+When I went home in Mysore, I brought "The Da Vinci Code" back to Bangalore.

-First day I re-read the first few pages.
+The first day, I re-read the first few pages.
 This time more seriously.
 The book gripped me.
 The second day I was reading the book in my usual style - lying.
 I felt pain in the elbows for holding the book for a long time.
 I went on and on and on reading the book till midnight.
 The quest for the grail undoubtedly made me curious beyond expression.
 When I felt overwhelming sleep I looked at the clock.
 It was 02:52.
 It was early morning morning and I feared I'd get late to office the very second day!